|

 Reiki is a Japanese technique for stress reduction and relaxation that allegedly

-it can stimulate and direct an unseen life force energy in such
+it can stimulate and direct an unseen “life force energy” in such

-a way that facilitates spiritually-guided physical healing.
+a way that facilitates “spiritually-guided” physical healing under the

 |